fare/asdf/README.md

 ASDF 3 now includes an extensive runtime support library:
 [UIOP, the Utilities for Implementation- and OS- Portability](uiop/).
-Its documentation unhappily lies mainly in the source code and docstrings.
+Its documentation unhappily lies mainly in the source code and its docstrings.
 See [uiop/README.md](uiop/README.md) for an introduction.